-- When all stacked commands have been run - Before the first command is passed to CMS for running
+- When all stacked commands have been run - · Before the first command is passed to CMS for running

-The following commands will change the initial I/O device sort sequence on the general I/O display so devices are inserted depending on the device busy percentage (the initial sort sequence is for ascending device numbers), and users will be sorted according to their CPU utilization on the general user display.
+In this example, the following commands will change the initial I/O device sort sequence on the general I/O display so devices are inserted depending on the device busy percentage (the initial sort sequence is for ascending device numbers), and users will be sorted according to their CPU utilization on the general user display.

+'''

+MONITOR

-MONITOR SORT DEV BUSY SORT USER %CPU QUIT
+SORT DEV BUSY

+SORT USER %CPU

+QUIT

+'''

 A sample 'FCONX \$PROFILE' is supplied with the program and can serve as a starting point for preparing your own version.
-It is also included in this manual as Appendix A, "Sample Initialization Profile (FCONX \$PROFILE)," on page 181.
+It is also included in this manual as Appendix A, "A Sample Initialization Profile (FCONX \$PROFILE)," on page 173.